Home

 Evidence-based Medicine

 Here is a nice, short general write up on what evidence-based medicine is.
 NOTE: We do have a couple of issues.
 1. We would amend to say "best available valid and clinically useful evidence."
 2. And we are often asked about industry research.
 We say that everyone has a potential bias — critically appraise every study, every secondary source, for validity and clinical usefulness.
-Read a recent Bandolier commentary here.
 And yet, we also think overall this is a nice intro to EBM.

 Dickersin K, Straus SE, Bero LA.